thebernardlim/til/Exams/DP-201/Notes.md

 - Standard Priority: 15 hours
 - High Priority: 1 hour

-Blob storage not supported by ZRS &nbsp;
+Blob storage not supported by ZRS \
-SAS does not support Azure Files &nbsp;
+SAS does not support Azure Files \
-Azure AD does not support Azure Files (REST), Azure Tables &nbsp;
+Azure AD does not support Azure Files (REST), Azure Tables \

 ### Accessing Storage